iced-rs/rfcs/text/0000-accessibility.md

 ## Unresolved questions

-- Maybe there should be a new Id variant?
+- Maybe there should be a new Id variant for Groups of Ids in a single widget?
 - Maybe there should be more helper methods for the different widget types?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

-Actual Widget implementations are somewhat out of scope of this RFC, as long as all existing widgets *can* be implemented using the skeleton proposed here.
+Actual Widget implementations are somewhat out of scope of this RFC.
+Of course I hope that most widgets can be easily implemented with the skeleton proposed here, but it may become useful to define templates for different `Node`s or more helpers for building `A11yTree`s

 ## Future possibilities

 - Persistent widget tree with diffing.
-- Better focus handling
+- Improved focus handling
 - automated testing of accessibility implementations
 - multi-window (some changes to the winit implementation would need to be made)